OrderLab/TrainCheck/mldaikon/static_analyzer/README.md

 # TODOs

+- [x] Add extern lib CLI.

+- [x] Add a CLI to dump the Attributes.

+- [ ] Add CLI to let user to specify how to filter the attributes.

+- [ ] Black list for pyan inputs (filenames)

+- [ ] Make one call graph for each of the modules in the user code

+- [ ] Only output necessary functions to the ".log" in way2

+# Not urgent

 - [ ] In 84911, line 124: `for name, param in model_transfer.module.named_parameters():`.
 The `named_parameters()` function is not captured.

-- [ ] Add extern lib CLI, e.g., visit the extern lib to filter the third layer calls.

-- [ ] Add a CLI to dump the Attributes.
+- [ ] If we want to get `torch.random_seed`, get the first level python files in the torch.

+- [ ] Function argument has a function call.
+It is marked as ^^^argument^^^